khaledYS/TranJs/README.md

  * <script defer src="tran.js"></script>
  and the css file suppose to be imported in the head tag
  * <link rel="stylesheet" href="tran.css">
  and both of their links will change debends if you are importing it from cdn or you download it

+ # Using
+ usign it is going to be some thing else its easy and i tried to give the best exprience and best and fast library to use it after you include it in your html you give the element that you want for him to be traned you give him a "tran" class like :
+ <p class='tran'>Hello world from tranJs...</p>
+ and then you add the class that you want to replace it with tran class like so :
+ <p class="tran" tran-data-class-to="animation" >Hello world from tranJs...</p>

+ and magic happens !!!
+ Happy hacking😈!!